Explore the City

 Ranked #1 in Sunset magazine's top ten Farmers' Markets in the West, this colorful, aromatic, music-filled festival is a beloved destination for students and Bellinghamsters alike.

-Step into any of Bellingham’s bookstores for a wide-selection of brand new, gently used and rare books—you never know what you’ll find.
-For the ultimate book browsing experience, Village Books, Fairhaven’s three-story bookstore, has new and used books and is complete with a café overlooking the bay, weekly live literature events, and frequent author signings.
+Step into any of Bellingham’s bookstores for a wide selection of brand new, gently used and rare books—you never know what you’ll find.
+For the ultimate book browsing experience, Village Books, Fairhaven’s three-story bookstore, is complete with a café overlooking the bay, weekly live literature events, and frequent author signings.
 Village Books was recently named a top-five finalist for the title of best bookstore in the nation by Publisher Weekly.

-You'll find that restaurants in Bellingham use lots of local ingredients drawn from Whatcom County's thriving agriculture (for berry-lovers, Whatcom County is the #1 producer of raspberries in the nation!).
+You'll find that restaurants in Bellingham use a lot of local ingredients drawn from Whatcom County's thriving agriculture (for berry-lovers, Whatcom County is the #1 producer of raspberries in the nation!).

 Within a ten-minute bus ride, students can order steaming Thai noodles, gourmet burgers, drive-through classics, bowls of chowder at the Community Food Co-Op, fresh sushi, Peruvian sandwiches, Vietnamese phở, Ethiopian stews, wood-fired pizza, and so many more excellent dishes that it will take at least four years to explore them all.